Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ![General Architecture](architecture.svg)

-This new approach enables a single Remote Server to handle connections from all Ligitstreamer servers in a custer, eliminating the need to predefine the number of Lightstreamer instances and their addresses in advance.
+This new approach enables a single Remote Server to handle connections from all Ligitstreamer servers in a cluster, eliminating the need to predefine the number of Lightstreamer instances and their addresses in advance.
 The Remote Server will simply need to spawn new `DataProviderSever` and `MetadataProviderServer` for each new incoming connection.

 Moreover, it would also be possible to set up a cluster of remote adapters behind a load balancer.
-This way, the two clusters can scale independently, allowing great flexibility and resources optimization.
+This way, the two clusters can scale independently, allowing great flexibility and resource optimization.

 ![Cluster Architecture](cluster.svg)